vivekruhela/miRPipe/README.md

-# MiRPipe: Open source RNA-Seq bioinformatics analysis docker for identification of miRNAs and piRNAs
+# miRPipe: Open source RNA-Seq bioinformatics analysis docker for identification of miRNAs and piRNAs

 ![Graphical Abstract of miRPipe](miRPipe_Flowchart.png)

-MiRPipe is the integrated, user-friendly jupyter notebook based RNA-Seq bioinformatics analysis docker.
+miRPipe is the integrated, user-friendly jupyter notebook based RNA-Seq bioinformatics analysis docker.
 The aim of this docker is to help researchers perform miRNA identification and piRNA identification independently and with much ease.

 ## Running the RNA-SEQ Pipeline